 Interpersonal groups are an effective way to gain support from other individuals dealing with a variety of personal concerns.
 It is an opportunity to address boundaries, emotional intimacy, increase self-awareness, and practice new behaviors in a safe, confidential environment.
 Students are encouraged to interact with each other in an honest and genuine manner as they provide and receive feedback to each other.

 This group focuses on mindfulness, interpersonal effectiveness, distress tolerance, and emotional regulation skills.
 Individuals who have difficulty managing intense emotions, stressful life events, problematic relationships, or act impulsively may benefit from learning DBT skills.
 Fall 2014 will emphasize mindfulness and interpersonal effectiveness and spring 2015 will address emotion regulation and distress tolerance.

 Mindfulness meditation has been shown to improve focus, reduce harmful stress reactions, and improve immune system functioning.
 Open to students, staff, faculty, and community members.
-No experience with meditation is necessary to attend.
-Please plan to arrive on time and stay for the entire session as to minimize disruptions.
-This group remains open to new members and there is no commitment required to attend future sessions.
+No experience with meditation is necessary to attend, and there is no charge.
+Please plan to arrive on time and stay for the entire session to minimize disruptions.
+No need to commit to the entire series.

 The University Counseling and Testing Service serves Idaho State University with a dual mission.
 Our counseling services mission is to support the academic, emotional, social, vocational, spiritual, cultural, and professional development of students and other members of the ISU community by offering counseling, assessment, outreach, consultation, training, and educational and health promotion services.
 Our testing services mission is to initiate and provide a secure, professional, and proctored testing environment to meet individual, University, and community needs for admission, certification, licensure, correspondence, course placement, job placement, and academic course exams.